systematic-uol/systematic-uol.github.io/docs/index.md

 **What is the SysteMatic Digital Commons?**

 - A place to share outcomes and updates from the SysteMatic project.
-This includes resources (methods, tools, models, reports & more) focused on applying systems engineering to improve health and care for people living with Multiple Long-Term Conditions (MLTC).
+This includes resources (methods, tools, models, reports & more) focused on applying systems engineering to improve health and care for people living with Multiple Long-Term Conditions (MLTC) equitably.
 - The goal is to support collaboration, conversation and learning about systems approaches for MLTC.
 - This site is a living resource, which means the content is constantly being updated, revised, and refined.